kevintruong/til/Multi-threaded-Programming:-Review-Questions.md

 ````

 ## Q4
 Complete the following code.
+The following code is supposed to print alternating `A` and `B`.
+It represents two threads that take turns to execute.
 Add condition variable calls to `func` so that the waiting thread does not need to continually check the `turn` variable.
+Hint: As there is only
 ````C
 pthread_cond_t cv = PTHREAD_COND_INITIALIZER;
 pthread_mutex_t m = PTHREAD_MUTEX_INITIALIZER;